JonathanLorand/AgoraGarden/Textkonzept - Jonathan Lorand -  MTR Dec 2020.md

 * Abstraction
 	* About qualities, methods, and uses of abstraction.
 * Notation
-	* About the process of creating new denotational systems
+	* About the process of creating denotational systems.
 * Flow
 * Generalized Thinking
-	* About notions of thinking other than in the "usual" sense
+	* About notions of thinking other than in the "usual" sense.
 * Complexity
 * Cognitive Artifacts
 * Design: Intentions